 Adrian Stephen and Duncan Grant became close friends when both lived in Fitzroy Square.
 Grant was such a frequent visitor to the home of Adrian and Virginia Stephen that the maid Maud remarked, ‘That Mr Grant gets in everywhere’.
-They went on to have a sexual affair which began in 1909, during which time Grant painted three portraits of Stephen of which two now reside at Charleston.
+The two men went on to have a sexual affair which began in 1909.
+During this time Grant painted three portraits of Stephen of which two now reside at Charleston.

 In 1910 Adrian participated with Duncan, Virginia and others in the famous ‘Dreadnought Hoax’, in which the group gained a tour by the admiralty of their most prized warship, pretending to be an envoy of Abyssinian princes.
 The episode gained notoriety in the national papers and was a cause of great embarrassment for the navy.

-Like many of the Bloomsbury group, Stephen was a conscientious objector during the First World War.
-He married fellow student Karin Costelloe in 1914, who was an authority on Henri Bergsen.
-Together with his wife, Stephen developed a deep interest in Freud and was a psychoanalyst during the very earliest stages of the profession in the UK.
+Like many members of the Bloomsbury group, Stephen was a conscientious objector during the First World War.
+He married fellow student Karin Costelloe in 1914, who was an authority on the French philosopher and public figure, Henri Bergsen.
+Together with Karin, Stephen developed a deep interest in Freud and was a psychoanalyst during the very earliest stages of the profession in the UK.

 Of the two portraits that reside at Charleston, Frances Spalding has noted that both ‘catch the pallor of his long face and the steadiness of his gaze, which conveys a subdued watchfulness.
 The impression remains of hidden depths, of a character whose complexities are withdrawn and possibly too deeply entangled to allow for any surface indication of them.
 Awareness of this may eventually have helped Adrian in his final choice of career: psychoanalysis.’

-The brutality of World War II let Stephen to abandon is pacifism and he volunteered as an army psychologist at the age of 60.
-Stephen died in 1948.
+The brutality of World War Two led Stephen to abandon his pacifism and he volunteered as an army psychologist at the age of 60.
+He died in 1948.

 The Orchard: The novelist David Garnett is a central figure at two important points of the Charleston narrative.